 How to get on the top of the pyramid?

-Our brain is hard-wired for survival, and it’s busy fulfilling our needs according to the priority it gives to the needs.
-But to be on the top of the pyramid of the needs you need to be independent of the needs.
+Our brain is hard-wired for survival, and it’s busy fulfilling our needs according to the priority it gives to the essentials.
+But to be on the top of the pyramid of the needs, you need to be independent of the needs.

-We must eat to live not live to eat, the same goes for all other needs.
+We must eat to live, not live to eat, the same goes for all other needs.
 But our lives need to have a purpose, which would soothe our spiritual being, our inner human being.
-Something lot more noble than the fulfillment of needs and desires.
+Something lot nobler than the fulfillment of needs and desires.
 Something beyond greed.

-Because if not you cannot be there, on the top.
-If you strive for fulfillment and moreover attaining more resources of the fulfillment of needs then you’ll get greedy, inhuman, unethical and your spirituality will be ruined.
+Because if not, you cannot be there on the top.
+If you strive for fulfillment and attaining more resources of the satisfaction of needs, then you’ll get greedy, inhuman, unethical, and your spirituality will be ruined.

 They are realistic.
 They don’t live in the world of fantasy